1140 Beall Avenue

 - English Language Learning - Carla Reyes, or Linda Weaver

-- Peer Tutor Questions - Matthew Wright
+- Peer Tutor Questions and Extended Time Testing Questions - Matthew Wright

 The Learning Center recognizes that old ways of keeping track of assignments may no longer work as well as they used to.
 Thanks to the clever ideas of fellow students, the LC is happy to provide the following fillable Weekly Schedule document.
 In this template, you can fill in your individual classes and keep track of what you need to do for each day while planning for what you have coming up.
 We have even provided an example so students can see how they may use it best, but feel free to personalize it.
 Fill out this Weekly Schedule and make an appointment with an LC staff member to review that week’s top priorities and get a jump on next week’s goals!